Andy Couturier’s book

 RW: Oh, my God.

-AC: We almost bailed out.
+We almost bailed out.
 We thought, “We have to go home.”
 But we had no money, so we couldn’t do that.
-Everything was extremely black and white at 24 years old.
+Everything was extremely black and white for us at 24-years-old.
 Anyway, I was feeling very bad about it.
 So, I thought, “I'll offer a free English class for environmentalists.”
 Offering a free English class in Japan at that time, I used to joke, was sort of like offering free beer in a fraternity house.
 Everything is very expensive in Japan, right?
 So, to assuage my conscience, I ended up giving a free class once a week.
 And I loved doing this!
 I called it the “Eco Class.”
 This guy from the Wild Bird Society put it together and invited people.

 RW: That’s a Japanese Society?